krishy0305/SampleFind/README.md

 documentation, and future landing page.
 The production desktop application source is maintained in a private repository.
 Source access can be provided to technical interviewers when appropriate.

+> [!IMPORTANT]
+> **Portfolio beta — not a publicly supported consumer release.**
+> SampleFind is a functional cross-platform beta shared for portfolio review and
+> controlled evaluation.
+The current macOS build is not Apple-notarized and the
+> Windows installer is unsigned, so operating systems may display security
+> prompts.
+The product is architected and packaged for public deployment, but a
+> public launch would additionally require production code signing and
+> notarization, final distribution QA, privacy/legal documentation, and a
+> supported update channel.

 ---